josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧠_institutional_weather_systems.md

 ## 🏮 Footer

-*Institutional Weather Systems* is a Polaris governance-analysis node that maps how bureaucracies develop emotional climates — and how those climates shape survivor access, procedural behaviour, and institutional risk-taking.
+*🧠 Institutional Weather Systems* is a Polaris governance-analysis node that maps how bureaucracies develop emotional climates — and how those climates shape survivor access, procedural behaviour, and institutional risk-taking.

 Pairs with: